Climate change is one of the biggest environmental, social and economic challenges faced by the global community.

 Key initiatives to support our community to reduce emissions include:

-- Positive Charge: provides up-to-date and impartial energy efficiency and renewable energy advice and one-to-one support for residents and businesses.
+- Australian Energy Foundation (formerly Positive Charge): provides up-to-date and impartial energy efficiency and renewable energy advice and one-to-one support for residents and businesses.

 - Home energy meters: residents can loan meters to help them understand home electricity use.